-I am just over 5’1 and I play a 5/8 size double bass and I stand primarily with a bent endpin.
+I am just over 5’1 and I play a 5/8 size double bass, standing primarily with a bent endpin.
 I enjoy experimenting with sitting while playing — both with and without the straight pin.
 I’ve taught bassists who sit and stand and I do not believe that one is any better than another — it’s personal preference, just like most aspects of bass playing.

 Please reach out if you want to talk bass or have a lesson.
 Nothing makes me happier than sharing knowledge and learning from others.

-2017 – Transferred to University of North Carolina School of the Arts with Paul Sharpe
+2017 – Transferred to University of North Carolina School of the Arts High School to study with Paul Sharpe

 Summer, 2018 – Brevard Summer Music Festival with professor Craig Brown

 2019 – Started school at the Cleveland Institute of Music with Scott Dixon